openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Terms and definitions

-Common terms in this document come from four primary sources: DID-CORE, VC-DATA, RFC6749 and OpenID-Core.
+Common terms in this document come from four primary sources: DID-CORE, VC-DATA and OpenID-Core.
 In the case where a term has a definition that differs, the definition below is authoritative.

 - Trust framework
     - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements.
 [OIX]